COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.0/state code/South Dakota/README.md

 ## Recreate Cleaning

-There are 4 files to run (and five to download):
+There are four do-files files to run (and five to download):
 - SD_2003_2013 (run)
 - SD_2014_2017 (run)
 - SD_EDFactsParticipation_2014_2017 (do ***not*** run)